Hamdan-1/Hamdan-1/README.md

 ### 🚀 Aspiring AI Innovator | Computer Science Student | Tech Enthusiast | Educator 🎓

 Welcome to my GitHub!
-I'm a soon-to-be Computer Science student at the **American University of Sharjah (AUS)**, passionate about AI, technology, and education.
+I'm passionate about AI, technology, and education.
 My dream? **Building the UAE's first responsible and multimodal AI agent**, revolutionizing how we interact with technology while upholding ethical standards. 🌍💡

 ## 🔥 What I Do
 - 🎓 **Content Creator** – Founder of [Study Notes with Hamdan](https://www.youtube.com/@studynoteswithhamdan) on **YouTube & TikTok**, where I break down complex physics concepts.